wildermuthn/google_ga360/README.md

 * ``ga_block`` contains all join logic and all individual view files, dimensions, and measures.
 You'll notice each view file has an ``extension: required`` parameter, which is also why each table has a ``_base`` suffix.
 This means each file must be appended to another table to show up on the Explore page.
 These other tables are located in the ``ga_customize`` view.
 Documentation on extends can be [found here](https://looker.com/docs/data-modeling/learning-lookml/extends?version=4.10&lookml=new).

-* ``ga_customze``: contains all the extended view files.
+* ``ga_customize``: contains all the extended view files.
 If your organization uses any custom fields with Google Analytics, this is where you can insert those fields.
-In-line directions are provided in the code. *_It's important to note that, if you want to Explore a table, there must be an extends parameter under the correspdoning table in this view file_*.
+In-line directions are provided in the code. *_It's important to note that, if you want to Explore a table, there must be an extends parameter under the corresponding table in this view file_*.
 For example, if I wanted to explore ``trafficsource``, I would add an ``extends: [trafficsource_base]`` parameter under ``view: trafficsource``.

 ### Customizations